nuxt-modules/leaflet/docs/guide/heat.md

 })
 ```

-- Use the `useHeat` composable in your component
+- Use the `useLHeat` composable in your component

 :::warning
 It is very important to keep the manual import of Leaflet and the `:use-global-leaflet="true"` as leaflet.markercluster requires Leaflet to be loaded globally.